FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ###Specimen

 A piece of tissue taken from an animal.
+The following attributes are in addition to the common attributes listed above...

 Required:
  * Date at which specimen collection occurred